All Episodes

 Well, look, I'm glad you made time for us today, Mr. Prime Minister.

-We appreciate the time very much and the best to you.
+We appreciate the time very much, and the best to you.

-Always good to talk to you, Russ.
+Always good to talk to you, Rush.

-All right, former support.
+All right, for support.

 You bet.